lando-cal/tech-notes/docs/python.md

 ### Virtual environments with pipenv

 "Pipenv — the officially recommended Python packaging tool from Python.org, free (as in freedom).
 Pipenv is a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world.
-Windows is a first–class citizen, in our world." - <https://docs.pipenv.org>
+Windows is a first-class citizen, in our world." - <https://docs.pipenv.org>

 `pipenv` is the new-school 2017 way of doing virtual environments. pipenv creates a file called `Pipfile` whenever you install packages using the `pipenv` command.
 Once you have created a pipenv for the CWD, any subdirs will use that pipenv and not create new environments when you issue pipenv commands.
 This is a more robust system, but as of 2017 is not widely used.